Snugug/blog/pages/musings/utilities-libraries-frameworks-oh-my.md

 Tools generally require us to do one of two things, either **complect** with them or **compose** with them, in order to work with them.
 When we _complect_ with something, we are _interleaving or entwining_ with it; complecting is literally the source of complexity.
 When we _compose_ with something, we are _placing it together_ with other things in our project, connected but not entangled with.
 Composition is the key to ensuring that we'll be able to guarantee our long-term considerations are met.

 As an example, let's imagine, as Rich does, two castles; one is knitted, the other is built out of Lego.
 The two castles sit on your desk at work, defending your snacks from your coworkers.
 After a few weeks, you decide that you'd like to switch out the main turret.
 With the Lego castle, it's fairly straight forward.
-Because Lego by design to be composed, you would pop off the old turret and replace it with the new turret, seamlessly.
+Because Lego is designed to be composed, you would pop off the old turret and replace it with the new turret, seamlessly.
 The knitted castle, on the other hand, is a different story.
 Because knitting is by definition complecting yarn together, you're going to need to undo a lot of work to get that turret out, potentially even resorting to cutting, and getting the new turret on will be anything but seamless.

+With this in mind, he recommends we should focus on tools that provide modularity through composition as opposed to complecting.
+Tools should focus on providing simple interfaces designed to be composed together.

 > Your sensibilites equating simplicity with ease and familiarity are wrong.
 Develop sensibilites around entanglement

 ![Lions and Tigers and Bears.
 Oh My!](https://www.youtube.com/watch?v=NecK4MwOfeI '4x3')

+So, what does it mean to